 - Rainproof jackets, pants, trekking bags, long raincoats, and fast-drying socks are a must.

-- To protect your trekking stuff, you must carry backpack cover waterproof protection.
+- To protect your trekking stuff, you must carry a backpack cover waterproof protection.

 - Monsoon means slippery trail, so bring a pair of fast-drying and if possible waterproof boots.